 Climate change adaption

-All communities globally will need to adapt at some level to cope with the challenges posed by the changing climate.
-We will also need to work hard to ensure that global ecosystems are able to adapt successfully to changes which, in terms of global ecology, are taking place extremely rapidly.
-The UK Government’s Committee on Climate Change publishes a climate change risk report every five years which provides information on the issues that the country is likely to face.
+All communities and ecosystems globally will need to adapt at some level to cope with the challenges posed by the changing climate.
+UK Government’s Committee on Climate Change publishes a climate change risk report every five years which provides information on the issues that the country is likely to face.

 It is important to think about our exposure to climate change risks in how we look after our homes, businesses, and local countryside.
 We are fortunate in Chesterfield that we are not directly exposed to the risks that come from rising sea-levels, but we can expect to see an increase in the number and severity of droughts, floods, gales, and heatwaves.
-We also need to recognise that we may be exposed to a range of indirect effects in terms of the availability and cost of some foods, goods, and services as other world regions are likely to face more extreme challenges than us.
+We also need to recognise that we will be exposed to indirect effects like changes in availability and cost of some foods, goods, and services as other world regions face more extreme challenges than us.
 At current rates of change, we can expect these effects to get more severe over the coming decades.

 Find out more about the UK’s exposure to climate risks.